ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: continuous_scan

-    When a switch device is scanning, the swich can either stop scanning when  the end of the scan (VI_FALSE) or continue scanning from the top of the  scan list again (VI_TRUE).
+    When a switch device is scanning, the swich can either stop scanning when  the end of the scan (False) or continue scanning from the top of the  scan list again (True).
-    Notice that if you set the scan to continuous (VI_TRUE), the Wait For Scan  Complete operation will always time out and you must call Abort to stop  the scan.
+    Notice that if you set the scan to continuous (True), the Wait For Scan  Complete operation will always time out and you must call Abort to stop  the scan.

     The following table lists the characteristics of this property.